 Here are some suggestions to keep your ticker in tiptop shape:

-- Lower cholesterol levels.
 Limit dietary cholesterol to 300 milligrams a day (or 200 milligrams if you have coronary heart disease).
-If diet isn’t enough, ask your doctor about taking a cholesterol-lowering drug.
+If dieting isn’t enough, ask your doctor about taking a cholesterol-lowering drug.

 Watch your blood pressure.

 Use no more than about one teaspoon of salt a day.
 If lifestyle changes don’t work, your doctor may prescribe anti-hypertensive medication.

 Start by following a low-fat, low-calorie diet and exercising regularly.
 If that doesn’t do the trick, talk with your doctor about medications.